-If you’re trying to play a video on your Samsung TV and run into problems like missing sound, distorted audio, or a black screen, you’re not alone.
-These issues often occur when the TV can’t properly decode the audio or video — and the reason typically comes down to codec compatibility.
+When you try to play a video on a Samsung TV and encounter issues such as no sound, distorted audio, or a black screen, you’re not alone.
+These problems usually appear when the TV can’t correctly process the audio or video stream, and in most cases the cause is codec incompatibility.

 Codec Support on Samsung TVs